 Choosing Ervin steel & stainless steel shot and grit provides an opportunity to reduce total process costs.
 Our local technical support works closely with customers to optimise the whole blasting process.
 To find out more about our products click on the images below.

 An essential part of any metal treatment process; shot blasting, also commonly referred to as sand blasting or grit blasting, involves cleaning your metal through using abrasive techniques.
 This helps remove any impurities from the product and helps prep the surface for its intended use.
-This can be as simple as providing an additional level of protection for the material through tempering or preparing the surface for further treatment.
+This can be as simple as providing an additional level of protection for the material through tempering or preparing the surface for further treatment using shot blasting equipment.

 Shot blasting involves firing small particles against the surface of the metal or material in use – most commonly through compressed air or deploying a centrifuge.
 Choosing the right abrasive blasting products can give your material an even finish, the ability to clean products without damaging them, a direct reduction in overall cost fo the blasting process and much more.